Chaim Berlin

-Chaim Berlin (1832, Valozhyn - 1912, Jerusalem) (חיים ברלין) was an Orthodox rabbi and chief rabbi of Moscow from 1865 to 1889.
+Chaim Berlin (1832, Valozhyn - 1912, Jerusalem) (חַיִּים בֶּרְלִין) was an Orthodox rabbi and crown rabbi of Moscow from 1865 to 1889.
 He was the eldest son of the Netziv, Rabbi Naftali Zvi Yehuda Berlin.

 Biography

 Chaim Berlin was the son of Naftali Zvi Yehuda Berlin, the Netziv, and his first wife.
 Berlin initially learned with his father.

 His connection to the House of David as a descendant of Rabbi Meir Katzenellenbogen, the Maharam of Padua, is detailed in The Unbroken Chain.

 Berlin lived in Valozhyn, Belarus, where he was head of a rabbinical court.
 In 1891, his father appointed him head of the Valozhyn yeshiva.
 There was controversy regarding this appointment as many students felt that Rabbi Chaim Soloveitchik was more deserving to head the yeshiva.

 Family

-He was married to his first wife from 5608/1847 until her passing 5642/1882.
-He subsequently was married from approximately 5644/1884 until the passing of his second wife 5649/1889.
+He was married to his first wife from 1847 until her death in 1882.
+He subsequently was married from approximately 1884 until the death of his second wife in 1889.